-- 1. Continue to operate and maintain shop facility - 2.
-Replace at least one overhead door in the shop. - 3.
-Continue to operate park model mobile home at Totogatic but consider transitioning from residence use to office. - 4.
-Complete remaining landscaping at the new Forestry Office. - B. EQUIPMENT - 1.
-Continue to operate and maintain existing fleet - 2.
-Purchase replacement skid steer. - 3.
-Purchase drone using Sustainable Forestry Grant award. - C. PERSONNEL - 1.
-Provide training opportunities to the newer employees (Technicians) - 2.
+- 1. Continue to operate and maintain existing fleet - 2.
+Purchase replacement pickup

+C. PERSONNEL

+- 1. Provide training opportunities to the newer employees (Technicians) - 2.
 Continue to utilize Recreation Officer - 3.
 Replace any positions if they become vacant. - 4.
-Restructure campground operations at Totogatic Park with the development of the new Campground Manager position. - D. Wisconsin Department of Natural Resources Time Standards - 1.
-Coordinate with Washburn Team Leader to consolidate as many time standard hours into a minimum number of DNR staff in order to create efficiencies. - 2.
+Restructure campground operations at Totogatic Park with the development of the new Campground Manager position.

+D. Wisconsin Department of Natural Resources Time Standards

+- 1. Coordinate with Washburn Team Leader to consolidate as many time standard hours into a minimum number of DNR staff in order to create efficiencies. - 2.
 Focus time standards hours primarily on timber sale establishment.
 The Liaison Forester or County Forest staff will act as lead forester on these projects. - 3.
 Heavy equipment hours on scarification and other site preparation duties will be conducted at the discretion of the County Forest Administrator